 Although the U.S. Congress gave the Secretary of Homeland Security the discretionary authority to increase the number of H2B visas in FY 2020, the authority was not exercised.
 Initially the U.S. Department of Homeland Security had announced an increase by 35,000 additional H2B visas but due to COVID-19 regular visa processing at U.S. consulates around the world was stopped.

 Because number of H2B visas is insufficient to fill positions for which no qualified U.S. workers are available the U.S. government is forced increase the number of available H2B each year.
 With the post-pandemic economic recovery under way, many U.S. workers have quit their positions and left some industries altogether in search of better pay.
 That leaves labor intensive industries struggling to find sufficient number of workers, a problem that existed before the pandemic but is further compounded by current conditions.
 That makes it very likely there will be an increase in the number of H2B for FY 2022 which starts on October 1, 2021.

-If you or your business is interested in the H2B program to bring in temporary foreign workers, contact us, your trusted business and immigration law firm in Miami, Florida USA to learn more about the H-2B visa requirements or schedule an appointment.
+If you or your business is interested in the H-2B visa program to bring in temporary foreign workers, contact us, your trusted business and immigration law firm in Miami, Florida USA to learn more about the H-2B visa requirements or schedule an appointment.